MAINTAINING A HOME

 Suncorp Home and Contents Insurance

-Suncorp Home and Contents Insurance covers up to 12 months of legal liability on home renovations, alterations or building extensions — if the work is worth less than $50,000 in total.
+Suncorp Home and Contents Insurance covers your legal liability caused or contributed to by building works if the work is worth less than $50,000 in total.

-Even though we cover legal liability in some cases, the renovations themselves (and their resultant damage) won’t be covered.
-However, we’ll cover damage to your home caused by unrelated events, like flood* or storm, that happen during the renovation period — just remember to let us know before you start any renos, no matter how small.
+Even though we cover legal liability in some cases, the renovations themselves (and any resultant damage) won’t be covered.
+However, we’ll cover damage to your home in some cases caused by insured events that happen during the renovation period.
+Read the PDS for full details of what is and isn't covered.

 Tradies' Insurance